 (a) Foreign exchange risk is the risk that the fair value of future cash flows for financial instruments will fluctuate because of changes in foreign exchange rates.
-The Company is exposed to currency risks primarily due to its U.S dollar denominated cash and cash equivalents, accounts receivable, other assets, accounts payable and accrued liabilities, income taxes payable, royalty obligation and acquisition payable.
+The Company is exposed to currency risks primarily due to its U.S dollar denominated cash and cash equivalents, restricted cash, accounts receivable, other assets, accounts payable and accrued liabilities, holdback payable, income taxes payable, royalty obligation, acquisition payable, contingent consideration and lease obligation.
 The Company has not entered into any foreign exchange hedging contracts.